polkadot-developers/substrate-developer-hub.github.io/docs/tutorials/substrate-front-end/part-4-use-external-accounts.md

 To keep things simple, we will not display anything other than a loader to our users while authorization is requested.
 This is a blocking experience that should not be reproduced in a real DApp.
 Rather, show something useful to your users and patiently wait for them to accept the extension request.

-We will introduce a new state variable `accountLoaded` to show this loader in case our user has an extension but hasn't granted us access to their accounts.
+We will introduce a new state variable `accountLoaded` to remove the loader as soon as our users have granted us access.
+Bear in mind that we still want to let our users access the application even if they have no extension, of if they don't grant us access.
+We would simply show them the test keyring, and nothing else.

 ```js
 // Toward the top of Apps.js